Aliases for CDKN2C Gene

 GeneCards Summary for CDKN2C Gene

 CDKN2C (Cyclin Dependent Kinase Inhibitor 2C) is a Protein Coding gene.
-Diseases associated with CDKN2C include Choriocarcinoma Of The Testis and Multiple Endocrine Neoplasia 1.
-Among its related pathways are Cellular Senescence and Cyclins and Cell Cycle Regulation.
-GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase inhibitor activity.
+Diseases associated with CDKN2C include Oligodendroglioma and Choriocarcinoma Of The Testis.
+Among its related pathways are Cellular Senescence (REACTOME) and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase inhibitor activity.
 An important paralog of this gene is CDKN2D.

 UniProtKB/Swiss-Prot for CDKN2C Gene

 Interacts strongly with CDK6, weakly with CDK4.
 Inhibits cell growth and proliferation with a correlated dependence on endogenous retinoblastoma protein RB.